 The government’s hiring decision is based on an applicant’s merits and qualifications (through interviews and exam scores), not on whether they have connections inside the agency.
 Who you know doesn’t matter in the hiring process.

-Although some government employees got their jobs because they’re endorsed by an insider (as in the case of coterminous appointees), they’re the exceptions rather than the norm.
+Although some employees got their government jobs because they’re endorsed by an insider (as in the case of coterminous appointees), they’re the exceptions rather than the norm.
 The “padrino” or “palakasan” system doesn’t work in the government, at least in terms of recruitment, based on actual experiences of employees shared online.

 The Civil Service Commission (CSC) requires HR management divisions in the government to implement strict competency-based standards (in terms of knowledge, skills, and attitude) in their hiring process.
 This ensures that qualified candidates have a fair chance of being hired for a position.